yxwu25/yxudemo/README.md

 # serve mock data
 npm run mock

-# serve with hot reload at localhost:8080
+# open a new terminal
 npm run dev

 # build for production with minification